Half Life 2: A Lesson in Intrinsic Motivation

 Fantasy as Motivation

 Immersion plays a strong role in creating intrinsic motivation for imaginative players.
 If players can imagine their actions taking place in a real-life setting, the fantasy and conducive motivations become intrinsic.
 HL2 is set in a world that is very similar to the real world, providing a strong basis for believability.
-When Gordon Freeman receives affection from other characters, immersed players receive those positive emotions as well.
+When the player receives affection from other characters, immersed players receive those positive emotions as well.
 If the player believes in the story and the universe, the goals of the character and the player become aligned and the player inherits the character’s motivations.

 Control as Motivation

 Control is the one unique feature that games have as an entertainment medium; it is also one of the strongest factors that promote intrinsic motivation.
-Whether it’s for single-player or multi-player, HL2 creates clear cause-and-effect relationships between the player’s actions and the game world’s reactions.
+Whether it’s for single-player or multiplayer, HL2 creates clear cause-and-effect relationships between the player’s actions and the game world’s reactions.
 Player agency, the player’s belief that his/her actions have profound effects, creates reason and motivation for action.

 Another conclusion that can be drawn is that the player’s feeling of control also creates a sense of responsibility to use that control.
 Control as a form of motivation can be expanded upon by varying actions.
 Players feel greater agency when they believe their specific actions provide results different from other players’ results.